RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 ### Disable the default Enterprise Server security configuration

 The Enterprise Server security features are enabled by default.
-Tutorials that use enterprise server regions, however, assume that Enterprise Server security is not configured.
+However, tutorials that use enterprise server regions assume that Enterprise Server security is not configured.
 To perform this tutorial without modification, you must disable the default configured Enterprise Server security.
 See *To Disable the Default Enterprise Server Security Configuration* for more information. <!-- There was some discussion about this part of the instructions.
 Should we change the guidance for disabling ES security in any way? -->

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials, then this should be performed on a network-isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
 For more details, see *To Recreate the Default Enterprise Server Security Configuration* in the product documentation.